KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

 It is widely used in Microsoft Excel as a simple programming language for building macros, forms, and procedures to automate repeating tasks.

 ![Note][NOTE] NOTE: Excel Online does not have VBA available.
 You must have a local copy of Microsoft Excel installed to proceed with this instruction.
-## Enable Developer Tab in MS Excel
+## Enable Developer Tab in Excel
-If your Microsoft Excel already has developer mode enabled, skip to [Create a module in VBA](#create-a-module-in-VBA).
+If your Microsoft Excel already has developer mode enabled, skip to [Create a module in VBA](#create-a-module-in-vba).

 ### Windows
 1. Open Microsoft Excel